mr-exception/aws-api-serverless-challenge-code/Readme.md

 2. go to project root directory and exec `sls deploy`

 > please checkout the build and test section before deployment

+if you want to test apis, out of box. there are postman requests in `postman.json` that you can use them in a runner